-To create a new loudspeaker and to position it in the room, first click on INSERT LOUDSPEAKER to determine the mode of action, then select the desired speaker model from the drop-down list or tiles insert cross and a preview of the display.
-The mouse cursor will change accordingly to show the new loudspeaker is shown.
+To create a new loudspeaker and to position it in the room, first click on the 4 insert loudspeaker button to determine the mode of action, then select the desired speaker model from the drop-down list or tiles display.
+The mouse cursor will change accordingly to show the preview of the new loudspeaker is shown.